 They must know something you don’t know.

 You quickly determine the best option is to keep your mouth shut and say nothing, hiding what you think is your own ignorance.
-While this might be a wise career move, it makes for a pretty dull life.
+But you’re not alone.
+Everyone is thinking the same thing.

 In this short video, Dan Ariely, explains and demonstrates pluralistic ignorance better than I can.
 Make sure you watch the whole thing, the kicker is at the end.